4 Cell segmentation and pre-processing

 4.3 Summarise cell features

-to calculate the average intensity of each channel within each cell, as well as other morphological features.
+package.
+This calculates the average intensity of each channel within each cell, along with various morphological features.
 By default, measureObjects

-object, where the channel intensities are stored in the counts
+, where channel intensities are stored in the counts assay, and spatial coordinates are included in colData

 and m.cy